SherryXia/home/_pages/about.md

 ## AI Glasses
 <iframe class="ai-glass iframe-video" width="780" height="439" src="https://www.youtube.com/embed/OVbce5iGSQI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 <div class="ai-glass-metadata">Glasses appear at 3:00</div>
 Our aim was to generate responses based on users' queries and images captured by glasses.
 I proposed a novel composed retrieval model, LLMs generating responses based on CLIP detected objects, business info from Google Lens, and user query.
 As the system evolves, we need a way to benchmark the performance.
-I defined five innovative rating categories: factuality, readiness, offensiveness, informativeness and responsiveness, and designed the prompts to evaluate the response in each category automatically.
+I defined five innovative rating categories: factuality, readability, offensiveness, informativeness and responsiveness, and designed the prompts to evaluate the response in each category automatically.
 The evaluation results correlated highly with human labels.
 For example, the factuality gets 95% precision and 90% recall on a dataset containing 4000 responses, which was already rated by humans.

 ## Geospatial Content in Google Maps
 <iframe class="iframe-video" width="780" height="439" src="https://www.youtube.com/embed/nnok8ZVQdWM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>